-SHOOT-THRU-HULL PREPARATION Hulls With Floatation Materials
+Shoot-Thru-Hull Preparation Hulls With Flotation Materials

 The transducer installation inside a fiberglass hull must be in an area that does not have air bubbles in the resin or separated fiberglass layers.
 The sonar signal must pass through solid fiberglass.
 A successful transducer installation can be made on hulls with flotation materials (such as plywood, balsa wood or foam) between layers of fiberglass if the material is removed from the chosen area.
-See the following figure.
+See the figure below.